 - Be a citizen of a developing country/territory on the List of official development aid recipients identified by the Development Co-operation Directorate (DAC) of the Organisation for Economic Co-operation and Development (OECD)

-- Be committed to returning to their home country/territory after their studies to contribute to its development
+- Be committed to contribute to their home country's development after their studies

 - Graduates with excellent grades in the top 20% of their class

 - Is determined to advance their knowledge and understanding

 With the aim of supporting developing countries in building local expertise, GSEP will allocate a share of its scholarships to students pursuing master’s studies in universities based in developing countries.

 The academic panel ensures that the yearly selection respects geographical and gender diversity.

 Am I allowed to combine this scholarship with other scolarships?

 Students who already receive full funding for their studies are not eligible to the scholarship.

 Students receiving partial scholarships are eligible but might not receive the full amount of the scholarship.